haiadeep8/youtube_to_mp3_converter/README.md

 all has to be open source now

-link to download exe file of this code I converted
+link to download software if you are lazy to run the code and setup everthing with exe file of this code I converted

 Enjoy!!!